Kowser/Ruby_Portfolio/README.md

 ######The following is my work in Ruby, not to be confused with Ruby on Rails
 ######Each program was written to pass the written TDD tests.

-These projects were designed to teach a TDD approach, followed by breaking down each problem into manageable code pieces and resolving them one by one until a fully functional piece of software glistened.
+These projects were designed to teach a TDD approach.
+By breaking down each problem into manageable code pieces and resolving them one by one, a fully functional piece of software emerges.

 ######Object-Oriented Ruby -- command line based
 |projects      |Description|